 How do I find out whether I am registered to vote?

 Voter registration deadlines vary by state, with some having deadlines in advance of an election and some allowing voter registration at the polls.
 To look up your state's voter registration information,.

-In Washington, the deadline for registering or transferring your voter registration is 30 days before an election.
-If you register by mail, your application must be postmarked by the 30-day cutoff.
-You can register in person at your county elections department until 15 days before the election.
+In Washington, the deadline for online and mail-in registrations is eight (8) days before an election, so for the Fall 2020 election, that date is October 26.
+Registrations sent via mail must be received by this date.
+You can register in person at your county elections department through Election Day.
 Visitfor the next Washington deadline.